 2: Play Brain Games, Board Games, and table games

 When we get caught in the cycle of doing repetitive tasks too often, mental acuity can dull.
 It is important to constantly challenge the brain.
 This will make you smarter, and give you a stronger brain.
 This can be done through brain games such as cross word puzzles, Sudoku, etc. Or can even be accomplished through playing regular board games.

 Board games require strategy, organizing a plan, working with others, adapting to your situation, and thinking yourself through challenges.
-Make game playing a regular part of your daily life.
+Some role-playing games, such as Wizards of the Coast‘s iconic Dungeons and Dragons, can challenge you creatively through things like creating your character and their backstory.
 Did you notice that playing board games often also requires socialization?
 It is like getting a 2-for-1!

 3: Use Mnemonic Devices and Work on Memory